Annual Review of Political Science

+Beginning in 2020, the Annual Review of Political Science is published open access under the Subscribe to Open (S2O) publishing model.

-As of 2022, Journal Citation Reports gives the journal a 2021 impact factor as 12.077, ranking it first of 187 journal titles in the category "Political Science".
+As of 2025, Journal Citation Reports gives the journal a 2024 impact factor of 9.5, ranking it first of 322 journal titles in the category "Political Science".

 History

 The Annual Review of Political Science published its first volume in 1998; the first editor was Nelson W. Polsby.
 Upon Polsby's death in 2007, editorship passed to Margaret Levi.
-She was joined by Nancy L. Rosenblum, who is credited as co-editor for issues from 2015 onward.
+She was joined by Nancy L. Rosenblum, who is credited as co-editor for issues from 2015 to 2023.
+As of July 2023, Rosenblum was succeeded as co-editor by David Stasavage.

 Until 2016, the journal was published both in print and online.
 Beginning in 2017, it is only published online.

 Under Annual Reviews's Subscribe to Open publishing model, the 2020 volume of the Annual Review of Political Science was published open access, a first for the journal.

 The journal covers significant developments in political science, including political philosophy, international relations, political behavior, political economy, comparative politics, politics of the United States, and content relating to the policy and methodology of public administration.
-As of 2021, Journal Citation Reports gives the journal a 2020 impact factor as 8.091, ranking it first of 187 journal titles in the category "Political Science".